The Berkovich realization for rigid analytic motives: The Berkovich realization

 Having defined a realization from a category of motives, it is natural to see what sort of cohomology theory arises from it.
 As a matter of fact, this cohomology theory turns out to be quite pathological, as the two following remarks explain.

-\begin{rmk} The Quillen pair of Theorem \ref{mainQ} does not descend to the stable category of motives, the one construcred by inverting the Tate twist in a universal way.
-Indeed, the object defining the Tate twist $[\T^1/*]$ is mapped to the zero complex, since $*\ra|\T^1|_{\Berk}$ is a homotopy equivalence. \end{rmk}
+\begin{rmk} The Quillen pair of Theorem \ref{mainQ} does not descend to the stable category of motives, the one constructed from $\RigDA_{\et}^{\eff}(K,\Lambda)$ by inverting the Tate twist in a universal way (see \cite[Chapter 2]{ayoub-rig}).
+Indeed, the object defining the Tate twist $[\Spa K\langle T^{\pm1}\rangle/*]$ is mapped to the zero complex since $*\ra|\Spa K\langle T^{\pm1}\rangle|_{\Berk}$ is a homotopy equivalence (see \cite{berk-contr}). \end{rmk}

-\begin{rmk} By means of \cite{ayoub-rig} we can define the category $\FormSH^{\eff}_{\mfM}(K^\circ)$ of motives of formal schemes over $K^\circ$.
-The special fiber functor and the generic fiber functor defines Quillen pairs
+\begin{rmk} Let $k$ be the residue field of $K$.
+By means of \cite[Definition 1.4.12]{ayoub-rig} we can define the category $\FormSH^{\eff}_{\mfM}(K^\circ)$ of motives of formal schemes over $K^\circ$.
+The special fiber functor and the generic fiber functor define triangulated functors (see \cite[Remark 1.4.25]{ayoub-rig})

 the first one being an equivalence by \cite{ayoub-rig}.
 By composition, we obtain in particular a cohomological realization